-Figure 13 on the following page displays the number of adult (including both grilse and mature) Atlantic salmon observed during population monitoring activities in the Kouchibouguacis River.
+Figure 25 on the following page displays the number of adult (including both grilse and mature) Atlantic salmon observed during population monitoring activities in the Kouchibouguacis River.
 The "pre-2016 average" is distinguished because our incubation program was first implemented in 2012, making 2016 the first year for possible mature salmon that were recruits from the incubation initiative.
 It is noteworthy that there is a trend of increased counted individuals after this date, and that most yearly counts pre-2016 are either at or below this average.
 The "pre - 2016 average" is 11.3 while the "all-time average" slightly more than doubles to 22.9 with post 2016 years considered.
 It is noteworthy that 2019 is a remarkably poor year by recent comparisons, this can likely be mostly attributed to equipment malfunction and inclement weather-related issues.
 The location of the nets also experienced lower water levels than in previous years, likely due to natural changes within the river, which also reduced their effectiveness.
 In 2021 a lower than typical fish count was also observed though it is noteworthy that fish counts in neighboring watersheds, the Kouchibouguacis and Richibucto, also experienced below typical fish numbers in this year.
+In 2023, an additional drop was observed in numbers, though some experts/partners including TFK suspect the fall migration may have went up river earlier and before the nets were installed due to the higher than normal water levels.
 This overall decrease in the areas that displayed lower salmon numbers will be discussed and investigated with related agencies and experts.